TheOdinProject/curriculum/nodeJS/apis/RESTful_APIs.md

 ### CRUD and HTTP methods

-By now you have probably heard about the word CRUD.
-Broadly, an API is responsible for providing four functions on any resource - **c**reating it, **r**eading about it, **u**pdating it, and **d**eleting it.
-CRUD describes the actions that you can have on a resource, if your action cannot be described by any of these four, then it could probably be its own model.
-A key component of any request is to understand what kind of function it wants, amongst these four.
+By now, you have probably heard the term CRUD.
+Broadly, an API provides four functions on any resource - **c**reating it, **r**eading about it, **u**pdating it, and **d**eleting it.
+CRUD describes the actions you can perform on a resource.
+If an action doesn't fit into these four categories, it might mean that it should be treated as a separate resource.
+A key component of any request is understanding which of these four actions it represents.

 Instead of having a naming convention like `/getPosts` or `/setPosts`, a request directly refers to the resource itself (here, `/posts`) and a corresponding HTTP method (colloquially called HTTP verbs, since they are verbs, grammatically).
 The methods are as follows: